skrub-data/skrub/doc/modules/data_ops/validation/hyperparameter_tuning.rst

 "- choose_from({'number': …, 'text': …}): ['number', 'text']\n"

-A more advanced application of this technique is used in :ref:`this tutorial on forecasting timeseries <https://skrub-data.org/EuroSciPy2025/content/notebooks/single_horizon_prediction.html>_`, along with the feature engineering required to prepare the columns, and the analysis of the results.
+A more advanced application of this technique is used in `this tutorial on forecasting timeseries <https://skrub-data.org/EuroSciPy2025/content/notebooks/single_horizon_prediction.html>`_, along with the feature engineering required to prepare the columns, and the analysis of the results.